Hackfridays/hackfridays/README.md

 - **Web URL (if applicable):**

 ### Status
 - Is there outstanding work?

-Yes
+Yes a more descriptive blog post.
+The current one is more code and less text

 - Is there a blog post written? http://blog.cloudoki.com/arduino-nodejs-theremin-w-visualizer/
 - Are you proud of the content of this post, or should it be amended?
 Yes
 - Can the code use a refactor and/or cleanup (does it follow best practice)?
 Yes, need improvement